First electric Ferrari faster than original: 'It absolutely decimated it'

 "You drive a Volkswagen bus that can out-accelerate a 458 Ferrari, it blows you away.
 So the more people who experience it, the more it's going to happen."

-The opportunities are endless, Hutchinson says.
+The opportunities are endless, Hutchison says.

 "I can't wait to see what happens with classic cars and electric conversions," he says.
 "It's exciting times."